The City of Kingston's Form-Based Zoning Code

 A sketch shows an imagined new building on a parking lot in Midtown Kingston.

 The City of Kingston’s zoning code, called Kingston Forward, is a form-based code that regulates the location, design, alteration, occupancy, and use of structures and the use of land.
 It is designed to make it easier to develop in Kingston while protecting what makes our City so unique.
 The code was adopted on August 2, 2023.
+The code won the prestigious 2024 Congress for the New Urbanism Charter Award.
+Watch a video on the award here.

 Some noteworthy priorities: